fn-faisal/ezsql/README.md

 # EzSql
-an android sqlite ORM tool
+An android sqlite ORM tool with easy querying of data, database ( Schema ) caching functionality, and rollback functionality to shift the database to previous version.
+No need to include scripts or update logic on database version changes, simple change the version number in the configuration.

 ## Getting started
 ### Configuring EzSql.